Erik Čikoš: Ross County

 On 31 January 2014, Čikoš signed for Ross County on loan until the end of the 2013–14 season.
 On making the move, Čikoš revealed that his compatriot team-mate Filip Kiss played a role in persuading him to join Ross County. Čikoš made his debut for the club, playing at right-back, as Ross County drew 2–2 with Kilmarnock.
 While playing at Ross County, Čikoš said that the Scottish league had a higher tempo than in the Slovak Super Liga, he also said that he enjoyed living in the local area, which he described as having a "nice atmosphere."
 He went on to make 14 appearances for the club.

 In May 2016, Čikoš signed again for Ross County, this time on a permanent contract.
 On 17 January 2017, Ross County announced that Čikoš had left the club, his contract having been terminated by mutual consent.

 International career

-After being included in top slovakian levels, Čikoš was finally called up by the senior national football team for two games.
+After being included in top Slovak levels, Čikoš was finally called up by the senior national football team for two games.
 He made his national team debut against Montenegro on 23 May 2014, which Slovakia would earn a 2–0 victory. Čikoš was previously called up by Vladimír Weiss in May 2011, but didn't play.